jarrodmillman/networkx/doc/developer/values.rst

   docstrings <https://docs.scipy.org/doc/numpy/docs/howto_document.html>`,
   preferably with examples, as well as gallery examples that showcase how that function is used in a scientific application.
-  Core developers take an active role in finishing documentation examples.

 Copyright
 ---------